Oceanic OCi Dive Computer Review

 This wristwatch style dive computer by Oceanic is excellent for new and experienced divers alike.
 The Oceanic OCi dive computer is a wristwatch style computer.

 It features four buttons that allow you convenient on-screen navigation.
 The display is large enough to be seen underwater, and the backlight works well at depth to illuminate the display.
 Some may find the screen is a little too small compared to the larger touchscreen style dive computers.

-The optional wireless air integration makes this an excellent moderately priced dive computer.
-The wireless air integration (Best Air Integrated Dive Computer with Transmitter – Reviews and Buying Guide) limits the hoses that you will have surrounding you making your dive seem less cumbersome.
-With 4 air mixes and nitrox optional, this dive computer allows even those who prefer deeper dives or higher percentages of oxygen to utilize a moderately priced dive computer.
+The optional wireless air integration makes this an excellent, moderately priced dive computer.
+The wireless air integration (Best Air Integrated Dive Computer with Transmitter – Reviews and Buying Guide) limits the hoses that you will have surrounding you, making your dive seem less cumbersome.
+With four air mixes and nitrox optional, this dive computer allows even those who prefer deeper dives or higher percentages of oxygen to utilize a moderately priced dive computer.

 Oceanic OCi Dive Computer Review Summary